isprojects/mstform/README.md

 const state = this.formState;
 const user = state.field("user");

-const references = user.references();
+const values = user.references.values();
-// display references somewhere
+// display values somewhere
 ```

-The source caches search requests, so that any future `loadReferences` with
+The source caches search requests, so that any future `references.load()` with
 the same parameters resolve immediately without even hitting the backend.
 For
 this reason, the search query accepted by `load` must be either JSON
 serializable or alternatively you can provide a `keyForQuery` function to